confluentinc/ksql/docs/developer-guide/processing-log.rst

     log4j.appender.kafka.BrokerList=<list of kafka brokers>
     log4j.appender.kafka.Topic=<kafka topic>

-Where ``list of kafka brokers`` is a comma-separated list of brokers in the Kafka cluster, and ``kafka topic`` is the name of the kafka topic to log to.
+The ``list of kafka brokers`` setting is a comma-separated list of brokers in the Kafka cluster, and ``kafka topic`` is the name of the Kafka topic to log to.

-To have KSQL setup the log topic automatically at start up, include the following in your KSQL properties file:
+To have KSQL set up the log topic automatically at startup, include the following in your KSQL properties file:

 ::